Winery & Waterfall Tour

-As the helicopter continues to rise up leaving Berry and Silo’s behind, you will be able to catch glimpses of the distant Kangaroo Valley as well as the Fitzroy and Wingecarribee Reservoirs out to the west.
+As the helicopter continues to rise up leaving Crooked River Winery behind, you will be able to catch glimpses of the distant Kangaroo Valley as well as the Fitzroy and Wingecarribee Reservoirs out to the west.
 To the north, the whole of the Illawarra is laid out before you with Lake Illawarra at its centre.
 Strain your eyes some more and you might just be able to make out the distant jagged skyline of Sydney over a 100 km’s away.
 As the cliff edges of the ranges come tantalisingly close, some of the most beautiful green, lush, countryside Australia has to offer, is passing underneath.
 The foothills are home to sub-tropical rainforest containing Australian Red Cedar, Camphorwood, Yellow Ash, Deciduous Fig and Illawarra Plum.
 Keep any eye out for homes tucked underneath the sandstone cliff faces of the Great Dividing Range.

 As we track homeward bound and back over the Illawarra Escarpment, keep a lookout for the tree top walking platform and viewing tower of the Illawarra Fly.
 Give a wave to the tourists as you fly over the mountain ridgeline and down into the Illawarra coastal plains.
 This is an ideal time to look up and take in the full majesty of the Illawarra Region, a land caught between the mountains and the sea.